-A national register of arms brokers will contain records of the natural and legal persons that have been registered as brokers, as well as perhaps also containing information on brokers that have had their permission revoked or applications refused.
+For States Parties that wish to retain brokering records, a national register of arms brokers will contain records of the natural and legal persons that have been registered as brokers, as well as perhaps also containing information on brokers that have had their permission revoked or applications refused.
 Information is likely to cover the registered entity, and might also address countries and types of conventional arms and other items on the national control list that it is permitted to broker.
 For records of brokering authorizations, similar information could be retained as for export authorizations.